Heba-Ansari19/Analyzing-Unicorn-Companies/README.md

 # Analyzing-Unicorn-Companies
 This project analyzes unicorn companies to help an investment firm identify the **top-performing industries from 2019–2021**.
-Using SQL (PostgreSQL), we explore industry growth, average valuations, and the emergence rate of high-value startups, providing insights that guide portfolio structuring and strategic investment decisions.
+Using SQL (PostgreSQL), I explored industry growth, average valuations, and the emergence rate of high-value startups, providing insights that guide portfolio structuring and strategic investment decisions.
 <br>
 <br>
 ## PROJECT OVERVIEW

-Unicorn companies are private startups valued at over $1 billion, and tracking their growth can reveal where the next wave of innovation and opportunity lies.
-In this project, we were tasked with supporting an investment firm by analyzing unicorn data across industries and years.
+Unicorn companies are private startups valued at over $1 billion, and tracking their growth reveals where the next wave of innovation and opportunity lies.
+In this project, we supported an **investment firm by analyzing unicorn data across industries and years**.
 The firm wanted to understand **which industries are producing the most unicorns and how their valuations have evolved between 2019 and 2021.**

 <img width="1400" height="931" alt="image" src="https://github.com/user-attachments/assets/521d3598-ef3c-4ec7-bb4b-f938911b52bd" />

-By working with a structured unicorn database, the analysis focused on three critical areas: identifying the most promising industries, understanding how many new unicorns each industry produced during the selected years, and evaluating their average valuations in billions of dollars.
+By working with a structured unicorn database, my analysis focused on three critical areas: identifying the most promising industries, understanding how many new unicorns each industry produced during the selected years, and evaluating their average valuations in billions of dollars.
 These insights provide competitive intelligence for the firm, helping it recognize where to direct its future investment portfolio.
 <br>
 <br>
 ## OBJECTIVE / KEY QUESTIONS